hanqinilnix/monopoly-java/README.md

 # monopoly-java
+This project is a re-creation of the popular board game, Monopoly.
+The rules of Monopoly have always been fascinating to me as they were all different depending on whom I played with.
+These rules are widely known as "house rules".
+I decided to re-create Monopoly as I want to find out the rules the inventors of the game implemented.
+At the same time, see what kind of challenges might arise when creating an adequately complex game on the computer.

-This project is a re-creation of the popular board game using Java.
-I am planning to use an OOP approach to creating this game.
-The eventual plan of this project is to add an online feature so that I can play a game with my friends.
+The end product will be a functioning Monopoly game that can be played alone with some simple AIs.
+And hopefully it will include online feature so that I can also play the game with my friends.